laura-reeve/wats1030-manipulating-text/favorite.md

 of me, so it took no time at all to complete the assignment using this program.

 I can see how Emacs and Vi are useful in their own way because there are so many other capabilities built in to the program.
-THey seem to be a bit more robust.
+They seem to be a bit more robust.
 Perhaps it was because I watched the Lynda course on Vi, but I feel more comfortable with that program over Emacs.
 Once I got around buffers, and the different names for well-known commands (delete/killing, yanking, putting instead of cut, copy, paste),